kfosoft/yii2-daemon/README.md

 to the require section of your `composer.json` file.

+### Setting SingleJob
+1. Create command class and implement the SingleJobInterface.
+2. Implement logic in `__invoke` method and please return time for sleep from `sleepTime` method.

 ### Setting WatcherDaemon
 WatcherDaemon is the main daemon and provides from box.
 This daemon check another daemons and run, if it need.
 Do the following steps: